 Learning about the spring season is a great way to introduce your child to biology.
 There are a couple of simple ways you can make the springtime magical and educational while getting the whole family involved.
 Check it out!

-🪴 Start a Garden
+1. Start a garden

 Nothing’s more exciting than planting something and watching it grow day after day… especially in spring weather!
 Starting a garden with your child will show them how the plant life cycle works as well as teach them about responsibility.
 You can either buy your child some seeds or make things a little easier by buying seedlings that have already germinated.